hettlage/pytest-db-content/docs/index.rst

 `create-test-db` is opinionated when it comes to the name of the test database and requires that it contains the string `__TEST__`.
 This is to ensure that you don't accidentally replace a live database.

 The script first exports the specified source database and then cleans the exported SQL by removing all `DEFINER` clauses and dropping all the foreign keys.
 The former is done as the definers may not exist as database users in the target database.
-The latter simplifies adding entries to thre database and ensures that SQLAlchemy automapping will work.
+The latter simplifies adding entries to the database and ensures that SQLAlchemy automapping will work.